Clastify logo

 Standing-wave picture

-The de Broglie interpretation gives a clear picture of the same idea.
+The de Broglie interpretation gives a neat way to picture the same idea.
 In an allowed orbit, the electron behaves like a wave that fits exactly around the orbit’s circumference.

 Image

-If the wave does not join smoothly after one circuit, it cancels itself instead of forming a stable stationary state.
-It’s a hand-waving picture, but it gets the central idea across: a wave condition selects the allowed states, not classical planetary motion.
+If the wave fails to join smoothly after one full circuit, it cancels itself instead of forming a stable stationary state.
+It’s a hand-waving picture, yes, but it gets the main point across: allowed states are chosen by a wave condition, not by classical planetary motion.

 Where the Bohr model fails

-The Bohr model works impressively for hydrogen and other one-electron ions, but it is not a general model of atoms.
-For multi-electron atoms, it fails because electron–electron interactions change the energy structure.
-It also cannot explain why some allowed transitions are more probable than others.
+The Bohr model works very well for hydrogen and other one-electron ions, but it is not a general model of atoms.
+Multi-electron atoms cause problems because electron–electron interactions change the energy structure.
+The model also cannot explain why some allowed transitions are more probable than others.

-More precise spectroscopy revealed fine structure as well: lines that first looked single were actually closely spaced.
-Effects such as electron spin and spin–orbit interaction sit outside Bohr’s assumptions.
-The nature-of-science point is a useful one here: a model can be powerful, predictive and historically essential, yet still be replaced when sharper evidence exposes its limits.
+More precise spectroscopy revealed fine structure too: lines that had seemed single were actually closely spaced.
+Electron spin and spin–orbit interaction, for example, sit outside Bohr’s assumptions.
+This is a useful nature-of-science lesson: a model can be powerful, predictive and historically essential, yet still be replaced when sharper evidence exposes its limits.

 Were those notes helpful?